Bronxville Giving Garden is

 All produce will be donated

-Local organizations in the vicinity of Bronxville will receive weekly donations from Bronxville Giving Garden throughout the growing season
+Local organizations in the vicinity of Bronxville will receive donations from Bronxville Giving Garden throughout the growing season

 Bronxville Giving Garden